BjoernRohr/sampcompR/README.md

 ### Multivariate Comparison Functions

-- `multi_compare()` can be used to make a bivariate comparison and get an object usable in the other bivariate comparison functions or plot the results directly.
+- `multi_compare()` can be used to make a multivariate comparison and get an object usable in the other bivariate comparison functions or plot the results directly.

+- `multi_compare2()` needs a slightly more complicated input, however, it is suitable to compare any glm() model between the data frame and the benchmark.

 - `plot_multi_compare()` can be used to plot the results of the `multi_compare()` function.